What is PyMethod_GET_SELF

 Here’s a simplified breakdown of these mechanics:

-2. Binding: This bound method object holds references to:
+Binding: This bound method object holds references to:

-• The instance (self)
+- The instance (

-• The original function
+) - The original function

 Think of it as a wrapped gift containing both an instruction manual (the method) and the gift (the instance).
-When unwrapping (calling the method), Python figures out that the instructions need to apply to the gift inside, thanks to this wrap and unwrap mechanism facilitated by functions like PyMethod_GET_SELF.
+When unwrapping (calling the method), Python figures out that the instructions need to apply to the gift inside, thanks to this wrap and unwrap mechanism facilitated by functions like PyMethod_GET_SELF

 Conclusion 🔗

-Though PyMethod_GET_SELF might sound like an arcane spell from the Python wizardry book, it plays a crucial role in Python’s seamless object-oriented behavior.
-By retrieving the self from a bound method, it helps Python bind methods to instances efficiently, making object-oriented programming intuitive and powerful in Python.
+might sound like an arcane spell from the Python wizardry book, it plays a crucial role in Python’s seamless object-oriented behavior.
+By retrieving the self

 As you progress in your Python journey, appreciating these underlying mechanisms will fortify your understanding of Python’s elegant design.
 Happy coding! 🐍🚀